BurdaMagazinOrg/module-fb_instant_articles/README.md

 - Issues should be made in the project's issue queue on Drupal.org.
 - All development is happening via PRs in [GitHub](https://github.com/BurdaMagazinOrg/module-fb_instant_articles).

+## Maintainers

+This module is maintained by the [Drupal community](https://www.drupal.org/node/2676800/committers).